-$t_i = \#$ ties in i-th group of x; $u_i = \#$ ties in j-th group of y
+$t_i = \#$ ties in i-th group of x; $u_j = \#$ ties in j-th group of y

-The "big 3" dependence measures - Pearson's, Kendall's, and Spearman's - are by far the most widely used in practice.8 Although widely held myths persist regarding Pearson's as a measure strictly of linear monotonic relationships (see van den Heuvel & Zhan, 2022), all three measure 1. monotonic association (i.e. the direction of the association, positive or negative, does not change within the covered time period) that is 2. symmetric, or non-directional in the variable order (i.e. the measured dependence of X on Y is the same as that of Y on X).
-It is important to recall here that as measures of monotonic dependence, values of zero generally do not necessarily imply independence between X and Y,9 but independence between X and Y does imply values of zero for the big 3.10 Many of the dependence measures treated below avoid this conceptual shortcoming.
+The "big 3" dependence measures - Pearson's, Kendall's, and Spearman's - are by far the most widely used in practice.14 Although widely held myths persist regarding Pearson's as a measure strictly of linear monotonic relationships (see van den Heuvel & Zhan, 2022), all three measure monotonic association (i.e. the direction of the association, positive or negative, does not change within the covered time period) that is symmetric, or non-directional in the variable order (i.e. the measured dependence of X on Y is assumed to be the same as that of Y on X).
+It is important to recall here that as measures of monotonic dependence, values of zero generally do not necessarily imply independence between X and Y,15 but independence between X and Y does imply values of zero for the big 3.16 Some of the dependence measures treated below avoid this limitation under many conditions.

 The properties of the big 3 have been studied extensively in the literature, but real gaps remain.
-Our interest in this monograph lies not just in a single bivariate relationship between X and Y, but rather, in all pairwise relationships of all assets in a portfolio, simultaneously: X may be strongly, positively associated with Y, which also may be positively associated with Z, which also may be negatively associated with A, B, and C, while B and C may be modestly but negatively associated with X again!
-So we have a matrix of dependence measure values with rows and columns identifying the pairwise relationships between all
+Our interest in this monograph lies not just in a single bivariate relationship between X and Y, but rather, in all pairwise relationships of all assets in a portfolio, simultaneously: X may be strongly, positively associated

-8 Others include Hoeffding's D (see Hoeffding,1948), Blomqvist's coefficient (see Blomqvist, 1950), and Gini's gamma (see Gini 1914; and Genest et al., 2010).
+14 Other long-established measures include Hoeffding's D (see Hoeffding, 1948), Blomqvist's coefficient (see Blomqvist, 1950), and Gini's gamma (see Gini 1914; and Genest et al., 2010).

-9 However, an exception occurs when data is distributed as bivariate normal, in which a Pearson's value of zero does indicate independence.
+15 However, an exception occurs when data is distributed as bivariate normal, in which a Pearson's value of zero does indicate independence.

-10 This is easy to visualize with a non-monotonic relationship like $y=x^2+\mathcal{E}$, which on average will yield big 3 values close to zero.
+16 This is easy to visualize with a non-monotonic relationship like $y=x^2+\mathcal{E}$, which on average will yield big 3 values close to zero.
 But the relationship is non-linear and u-shaped, which most certainly is not one of independence.

-the asset pairs, as shown in (4) for assets 1, 2, 3, and 4.
-I refer to this matrix herein as the all-pairwise matrix.
+with Y, which also may be positively associated with Z, which also may be negatively associated with A, B, and C, while B and C may be modestly but negatively associated with X again!
+So we have a matrix of dependence measure values with rows and columns identifying the pairwise relationships between all the asset pairs, as shown in (4) for assets 1, 2, 3, and 4.
+As above, I refer to this matrix herein as the all-pairwise matrix.